 11 Ways to Keep Your Garbage Down

-If you pay for garbage service, getting that monthly bill can sting, especially with prices rising across the US in response to rising costs for handling fees and programs intended to encourage people to cut down on their waste production.
-The agony is even worse when you don't just pay for it: you're also the one who takes your trash to the dump.
+If you pay for garbage service, that monthly bill can sting, especially with prices rising across the US, in response to both increased handling fees and programs encouraging people to cut down their waste production.
+The agony is even worse when you don't just pay for it but are also the one who takes your trash to the dump.
 Even if you don't pay for garbage service, reducing the amount of waste you generate ought to perk up your ears, because it makes a big difference to the environment.

-Fortunately, those of us with years of rural living experience have some skills we can bequeath to you when it comes to the garbage reduction department, because there are few things we enjoy less than taking a load of trash to the dump.
-Not only is it majorly gross, it's a sober reminder of exactly how much waste we generate on an annual basis (4.4 pounds per person per day in 2011!).
+Fortunately, those of us with years of rural living experience can bequeath some garbage reduction skills to you, because there are few things we enjoy less than taking a load of trash to the dump.
+Not only is it majorly gross, it's a sobering reminder of exactly how much waste we generate on an annual basis (over 4.4 pounds per person per day as of 2014!).

 So, how can you get your trash habit under control?

 1. Bring home less stuff

 This might seem obvious, but it bears repeating.
 Everything you bring into your home needs to be processed in one way or another; if it can't be used up, recycled, or repurposed, where does it end up?
 The garbage.

 Thus, buying jam in glass jars can be a good decision, because the jars can be sterilized and used for home canning, repurposed as storage containers, or turned to all kinds of creative crafting uses.
 Buying meat packed on a styrofoam tray?
 Not such a good call, because all that shrink wrap and styrofoam is ending up in one place: the trash.